-As of December 31, 2011, our 13.967 million subscribers represent approximately 14% of pay-TV subscribers in the United States.
+As of December 31, 2012, our 14.056 million subscribers represent approximately 14% of pay-TV subscribers in the United States.
 We face substantial competition from established pay-TV providers and increasing competition from companies providing/facilitating the delivery of video content via the Internet to computers, televisions, and mobile devices.
-As of September 30, 2011, more than 99 million households subscribe to a pay-TV service.
+As of September 30, 2012, more than 100 million households subscribe to a pay-TV service.

 - Other Direct Broadcast Satellite Operators.
-We compete directly with the DirecTV Group, Inc., or DirecTV, the largest satellite TV provider in the U.S. which had 19.8 million subscribers as of September 30, 2011, representing approximately 20% of pay-TV subscribers. - Cable Television Companies.
-We encounter substantial competition in the pay-TV industry from numerous cable television companies that operate via franchise licenses across the U.S. According to the National Cable & Telecommunications Association, 98% of U.S. housing units are passed by cable.
-As of September 30, 2011, cable television companies have more than 58.3 million subscribers, representing approximately 58% of pay-TV subscribers.
-Cable companies are typically able to bundle their video services with broadband Internet access and voice services and many have significant investments in companies that provide programming content.

-- Telecommunications Companies.
+We compete directly with the DirecTV Group, Inc., or DirecTV, the largest satellite TV provider in the U.S. which had 20.0 million subscribers as of September 30, 2012, representing approximately 20% of pay-TV subscribers. - Cable Television Companies.
+We encounter substantial competition in the pay-TV industry from numerous cable television companies that operate via franchise licenses across the U.S. According to the National Cable & Telecommunications Association, 99% of U.S. housing units are passed by cable.
+As of September 30, 2012, cable television companies have more than 56.8 million subscribers, representing approximately 57% of pay-TV subscribers.
+Cable companies are typically able to bundle their video services with broadband Internet access and voice services and many have significant investments in companies that provide programming content. - Telecommunications Companies.
 Large telecommunications companies have upgraded older copper wire lines with fiber optic lines in certain markets.
 These fiber optic lines provide high capacity bandwidth, enabling telecommunications companies to offer video content that can be bundled with their broadband Internet access and voice services.
 In particular, AT&T and Verizon have built fiber-optic based networks to provide video services in substantial portions of their service areas.
-As of September 30, 2011, AT&T and Verizon had approximately 3.6 million U-verse and 4.0 million FiOS TV subscribers, respectively.
-These telecommunications companies represent approximately 8% of pay-TV subscribers. - Internet Delivered Video.
-We face competition from content providers who distribute video directly to consumers over the Internet.
+As of September 30, 2012, AT&T and Verizon had approximately 4.3 million U-verse and 4.6 million FiOS TV subscribers, respectively.
+These telecommunications companies represent approximately 9% of pay-TV subscribers. - Internet Delivered Video.
+We face competition from content providers and other companies who distribute video directly to consumers over the Internet.
 Programming offered over the Internet has become more prevalent as the speed and quality of broadband networks have improved.
 Significant changes in consumer behavior with regard to the means by which they obtain video entertainment and information in response to this emerging digital media competition could materially adversely affect our business, results of operations and financial condition or otherwise disrupt our business. - Wireless Mobile Video.
-We also expect to face increasing competition from wireless telecommunications providers who offer mobile video offerings.
-We expect mobile video offerings will likely become more prevalent in the marketplace as wireless telecommunications providers implement and expand the fourth generation of wireless communications.
+We may also face increasing competition from wireless telecommunications providers who offer mobile video offerings.
+These mobile video offerings will likely become more prevalent in the marketplace as wireless telecommunications providers implement and expand the fourth generation of wireless communications.